What is “Zero Waste”?

 Note that although meat, animal bones, and dairy products are compostable organic materials, they will stink up your garden and attract rodents.
 These can be composted at commercial composting facilities, a service industry that generally isn’t available in Putnam County.
 As of May 16, 2022, the Town of Phillipstown has begun a pilot program for Residential Food-Scrap Recycling Drop-off at the Town’s Recycling Center.
 Go to the Town of Phillipstown website for more information.

 eWaste is any unwanted electronic item that can’t be reused as is.
 Old or broken electronics can often be brought to Best Buy or Staples for free recycling or even resale.
 You may receive a store gift card for working products you no longer use.
 Or offer them to others for free at Freecycle.org on a local Facebook group like the Buy Nothing Project.
 Every Putnam County town also operates some form of electronics or eWaste recycling program.
-Go to your town’s website or see our town pages here.
+Click over to our town pages for more information.

 Putnam County hosts two Household Hazardous Waste Drop Off Days each year, typically the first weekends of May and October at the Canopus Beach Parking Lot at Fahnestock State Park.
 Limited reservations are required so sign up early!
 Watch for local newspaper notices or check Putnam County’s Hazardous Waste webpage for a registration link in the last weeks of April or September.

 Refrigerators, air conditioners, dehumidifiers and other heat pump appliances contain fluorinated gases.
 Most use hydrofluorocarbons or HFCs, one of the most potent greenhouse gases there is.
 And as old air conditioners and refrigerators are disposed of, HFCs are accelerating the greenhouse effect as they are released into the atmosphere.
-In fact, HFCs are so ubiquitous, that Project Drawdown rates it the fourth largest contributor to global warming!
+In fact, Project Drawdown rates it the fourth largest contributor to global warming!

 - These release greenhouse gases and ozone depleting materials into the atmosphere.